SSWConsulting/SSW.Rules.Content/categories/application-lifecycle-management-alm/rules-to-better-branching-and-builds.md

 ---
 type: category
-title: Rules to Better Branching And Builds
+title: Rules to Better Branching and Builds
 guid: a6fc3dc2-af4d-4526-a729-d5ff20a6a78f
 uri: rules-to-better-branching-and-builds
 index: